 Gracie Landes helped us a lot, she is awesome.
 We had other issues, but she does specialize in intimacy issues.
 She is practical, doesn't take sides, and really helps you to problem solve things.
 She would be perfect.

-My husband & I saw Gracie for about a year & a half.
+My husband and I saw Gracie for about a year and a half.
 She saw us through separation to the birth of our child.
 Gracie is an excellent therapist and maintains neutrality while challenging couples to see their issues from the perspective of the other.